Photo of Martyrologium Romanum from 1690...

 ...and its cover

-High definition scan of a page from Martyrologium Romanum
+High-definition scan of a page from Martyrologium Romanum

 I was particularly interested in the streamlined rhythm of the typeface.

-The style is elegant and very orderly.
+The style was elegant and highly organised.

 A sketch made with tracing paper captures the essence of the structure

-An early quirky version showed the direction...
+An early quirky version indicated the direction...

 ...of the final version of Portonovo.

-I designed the two versions as close as possible; the main difference is the increased x-height and the looser tracking.
+After numerous laser printings, I felt that Portonovo needed a second version for smaller sizes.
+I designed the two versions to be as similar as possible, with the main difference being the increased x-height and looser tracking.